- Dr. Barabara Burns: Child Studies Department

 - Jasmine Jimenez

 Hours of Engagement:

-This education program designed by Liberal Studies Chair Barbara Burns combines engaged teaching and scholarship while bringing SCU students together with community agencies and residents to design and implement a 6 week course that helps enhance cognitive development and parent-child attachment for children age 3-6.
+This education program designed by Liberal Studies Chair Barbara Burns combines engaged teaching and scholarship while bringing SCU students together with community agencies and residents to design and implement a 6 week course that helps enhance cognitive development and parent-child attachment for babies to 6 year-olds.